How do I recover a hacked WordPress site?

 - Resetting admin password via database

-- Disabling plugins via File Manager (
+- Disabling plugins via File Manager (`plugins` folder rename)

 Need Help?